projectcalico/calico/docs/ManualClusterSetup.md

 # Manual Cluster Setup

-This document describes requirements and best practices for setting up a cluster for trying the Calico Docker Prototype.
+This document describes requirements and best practices for setting up a cluster to network containers using Calico Docker.

 ## Requirements